FOREX-Fed-fuelled dollar forces rival currencies onto back foot

 By Julien Ponthus

-With investors also scrambling to price in a sooner-than-expected tapering of extraordinary U.S. monetary stimulus, the euro and the yen failed to recoup losses of the last two days.
+With investors pricing in a sooner-than-expected tapering of extraordinary U.S. monetary stimulus, the euro and the yen failed to recoup losses made during the last two days.

-Hovering around $1.19, the euro was flat against the dollar and on course for its worse week since October with a 1.6% fall.
+Hovering above $1.19, the euro was just 0.05% higher against the dollar and on course for its worse week since October with a 1.6% fall.

 With a dovish European Central Bank seemingly far behind the Fed in the monetary policy cycle, traders will be reluctant to buy euros against dollars.

-"The U.S. central bank is one step ahead and as a result USD is likely to remain well supported against the EUR", Commerzbank strategists said in their Daily Currency Briefing.
+"The U.S. central bank is one step ahead and as a result USD is likely to remain well supported against the EUR," Commerzbank strategists said in their daily note.

 The shakeout on foreign exchanges has been triggered by Fed forecasts, or 'dot plots,' showing 13 of the 18-person policy board saw rates rising in 2023, versus only six previously, with the median board member tipping two hikes in 2023.

-While the plots are not commitments and have a poor track record of predicting rates, the sudden shift was a shock that has also reverberated through the bond market and metal prices.
+While the plots are not commitments and have a poor track record of predicting rates, the shift to bring rate hike expectations forward was a shock that has also reverberated through the bond market and metal prices.

 World FX rateshttps://tmsnrt.rs/2RBWI5E